A generic landing page call to action is stopping you from getting conversions.

 The placement of the CTA button can take time and effort.
 To begin, you can keep it simple by placing the CTA at each fold of the landing page.
 The final conversion action becomes clear to the visitor through repeated messaging.

-The way Cocard has placed the CTA after each fold sends out a repeated message of saving money, leaving space for users to consider the CTA after each new piece of information is delivered.
+The way PrimeSync has placed the CTA after each fold sends out a repeated message to try out their services, leaving space for users to consider the CTA after each new piece of information is delivered.

 Another good example is the DOOR3 landing page, and we can see that there are three CTAs on it.

-“Get in Touch,” “Let’s Talk,” and “Speak to a Specialist” are great different options.
+“Get in Touch” and “Speak to a Specialist” are great different options.
 They are all designed to entice visitors to take one specific action: contact the company.
 It’s a unique way to send a repeat message to prospects while keeping the CTA copies fresh at each fold.

 Will you click the call to action text if it appears on a landing page in place of the button?
 Perhaps you won’t even notice that it is there.
 A button is required for a call to action.
 You also need to pay attention to your call to action button design.